mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/3117) in GitLab 10.2.
 > - Moved to GitLab Premium in 13.9.

-Once the mirroring process is unsuccessfully retried 14 times in a row, it will get marked as hard failed.
-This will become visible in either the:
+After 14 consecutive unsuccessful retries, the mirroring process is marked as a hard failure, and mirroring attempts stop.
+This failure is visible in either the:

 - Project's main dashboard.
 - Pull mirror settings page.

-When a project is hard failed, it will no longer get picked up for mirroring.
 You can resume the project mirroring again by [forcing an update](#forcing-an-update).

 ### Trigger an update using the API **(PREMIUM)**